PonyEventsFederation/canni-command-parser/README.md

 # Canni command parser

-A command parser and other utilities shared by the bots of Galacon, so that they get identical message parsing behaviour among other things. **Currently experimental and not actually used.**
+A command parser and other utilities shared by the bots of Galacon, so that they get identical message parsing behaviour among other things. **Currently containing minimal logic and not actually used for what the name may imply.**

 ## Building